Provider COMPASS Classes & Validation Check-off Sessions

-If you have an immediate technical need which is impacting your patient care, please call the Seton ServiceDesk at extension 4-1675.
-Once the recorded message begins, you can hit 5 (which is the COMPASS shortcut.)
-For additional assistance contact the COMPASS site coordinator.
+If you have an immediate technical need which is impacting your patient care, please call the Ascension ServiceDesk at (512) 324-1675.
+After the recorded message, you can press 7 (which is the clinician shortcut.)
+For additional assistance contact the COMPASS Provider Support for your Site.

 When the network experiences either a planned or an unplanned COMPASS downtime event, all inpatient and ED clinicians have the ability to access electronic patient data through a system called 724Access Viewer.
 The data provided in 724Access Viewer is typically less than two minutes older than the data found in COMPASS (before it went offline) and can be retrieved as far back as 30 days.
 At the present time, clinicians in the OR and PACU are using a separate system called DTS which shows some basic information inside COMPASS and it is expected that these areas will convert to 724Access Viewer in 2017 (TBD).